WHEN ARE YOU OPEN?

-Please keep your child at home, and do not attend class if your child has flu-like symptoms such as a fever, vomiting or has stomach or digestion problems, you should not bring them to class.
+Please keep your child at home, and do not attend class if your child is sick or has flu-like symptoms such as a fever, vomiting or has stomach or digestion problems, you should not bring them to class.
 If they have a runny nose or a cough, coming to class can actually be good for them.

 DO I NEED TO SWITCH CLASSES IF MY CHILD EARNS A RIBBON?

 No. Classes tend to progress together, so unless your teacher or Deck Manager informs you otherwise, you won’t need to change classes.
 All teachers are capable of teaching multi-level classes so even if your child is progressing at a faster or slower pace than the other students, you can still keep your same day and time.
 The Deck Manager or teacher will inform you if they feel your child would benefit from another class level.

 HOW MANY DAYS A WEEK SHOULD MY CHILD ATTEND CLASSES?

 Our schedule is set up for the convenience of busy families.
 You can attend as little as one class per week or as many as seven.
 Consistency and repetition is the key to success; therefore, the more classes per week you can attend the faster your student will learn… especially beginning students.
 Once your child is comfortable in the water and learns the fundamentals, once or twice a week is acceptable.

 DO YOU HAVE A SWIM TEAM?